technocrat/swingwatch.org/recount.md

 ## North Carolina

-On request when margin between first and second place candidates is less than or equal to 0.5% of the total vote for all candidates for the office or 10,000 votes, whichever is less. **27,625** votes, based on 2020 election.
+On request when margin between first and second place candidates is less than or equal to 0.5% of the total vote for all candidates for the office or 10,000 votes, whichever is less.
 [Citation](https://ncleg.gov/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_163/Article_15A.pdf)

 ## Michigan